cloudbees-days/sda-k8s-best-practices/labs/installing-core/installing-core.md

 # Installing CloudBees Core on Kubernetes (GKE)

 CloudBees Core on modern cloud platforms can be installed on any certified Kubernetes platform but is only verified for the platforms listed [here](https://docs.cloudbees.com/docs/cloudbees-core/latest/).
-For this workshop we will be installing CloudBees Core on GKE.
+For this workshop we will be installing CloudBees Core on GKE but will highlight when there are similar capabilities or lack of certain features for AWS EKS and Azure AKS.

 ## Overview